If you’ve perused the different topics we write about on the TeleGeography blog, you may have stumbled upon our colocation content.

 But what defines colocation?

-Unlike a web hosting site, a colocation facility provides storage for the customers’ own equipment.
-The facility typically provisions power, cooling, security, and intra-site connectivity, among other offerings.
+Unlike a web hosting site, a colocation facility provides storage for customers' equipment.
+The facility typically provides power, cooling, security, and intra-site connectivity, among other offerings.

 Follow-up question: how does this differ—or relate to—cloud computing?

-Cloud computing is essentially dynamic hosting, where users share computing resources that are allocated on-demand from the cloud provider’s servers.
+Cloud computing is dynamic hosting, where users share computing resources allocated on demand from the cloud provider’s servers.

-Colocation, on the other hand, is the physical space in which you may operate your company-owned software and hardware.
-(The joke we like to make is that the cloud doesn’t really exist; it’s just someone else’s server.)
+Conversely, colocation is the physical space in which you may operate your company-owned software and hardware.
+(The joke we like to make is that the cloud doesn’t exist; it’s just someone else’s server.)